chapelhillphp/meeting1/README.md

-# meeting1
+# October 21, 2015 Meeting

-Notes and files from our October 21, 2015 meeting
+Notes and files from our October 21, 2015 meeting.

+## News

+Coming soon.

+## Announcements

+Coming soon.

+## PHP 7 Demo

+See files in `demo/` folder.